Dr Kraemer Bulldogs and French Bulldogs

 Those humbling experiences helped me improve my ability to listen to you my customers and be sensitive to your needs.

-Dr. Kraemer Bulldogs and French Bulldogs THE EARLY DAYS & SCBR
+Dr. Kraemer and English Bulldogs THE EARLY DAYS & SCBR

 I am asked frequently, HOW, WHY, and WHEN did I become interested in the bulldogs and French bulldogs breeds?
-The short answer might surprise you; I did not graduate from a bulldog school nor did I completed a board certification in bulldog medicine & surgery, those programs don’t exist.
+The short answer might surprise you; I did not graduate from a bulldog school nor did I complete board certification in bulldog medicine & surgery, those programs don’t exist.

 I knew little about the breed until 15~ years ago.
 On that day a nice person walked into a veterinary practice that I managed and asked to speak to the Dr. in charge.
 His name was Gilbert, though most of you know him as “Skip”.
 Skip just started a new bulldog rescue he named “So Cal Bulldog Rescue” (SCBR) and was in desperate need of a veterinarian that could provide his rescue shelter and medical care.
 The hospital owner who was not a vet was adamantly against it, he had dealings with rescues in years past which did not turn out well.
 I liked Skip, and I appreciated his rescue mission and it was hard to ignore his rescued dog’s need for medical help.
 So despite the owner’s objections, I decided to take them in.